Genrep-Software/style-guides/c++/cppguide.md

 declaration may provide a net readability improvement over an explicit type, even in cases where `auto` would not.
-Structured bindings are especially beneficial when the object is a pair or tuple (as in the `insert` example above), because they don\'t have meaningful field names to begin with, but note that you generally [shouldn\'t use pairs or tuples](#Structs_vs._Tuples) unless a pre-existing API like `insert` forces you to.
+Structured bindings are especially beneficial when the object is a pair or tuple (as in the `insert` example above), because they don't have meaningful field names to begin with, but note that you generally [shouldn't use pairs or tuples](#Structs_vs._Tuples) unless a pre-existing API like `insert` forces you to.